kweheliye/json2parquet/README.md

-# JSON Pipeline
+# json2parquet

-An **open-source Go tool** for processing massive structured datasets with streaming, filtering, and transformation, enabling efficient preparation of data for analytics and reporting.
+An **open-source Go tool** for processing massive structured datasets (e.g., Transparency in Coverage MRF files) with streaming, filtering, and transformation, enabling efficient preparation of data for analytics, data lakes, and graph database ingestion.

-Designed to handle massive datasets, from gigabytes to terabytes
+Designed to handle **datasets from gigabytes to terabytes**.
 The tool processes files in **5MB chunks**, streaming and converting data efficiently into **Parquet format**, enabling analytics workflows without loading the entire dataset into memory.
 On a 12-core machine, an 80GB dataset can be converted to Parquet in under 5 minutes.

-The tool also supports **deeply nested JSON files**, allowing you to filter, flatten, and transform complex structures into analytics-ready formats.
+Supports **deeply nested JSON/NDJSON files**, allowing filtering, flattening, and transformation of complex structures into analytics-ready formats.

 ---

 ## Key Features

-### Implemented Features
-- ✅ Stream large structured datasets efficiently for analytics
+- ✅ Stream large JSON/NDJSON datasets efficiently
-- ✅ Convert JSON/NDJSON input to **Parquet format**
+- ✅ Convert input to **Parquet format** for analytics and data lakes
-- ✅ Handle gzip-compressed files automatically
+- ✅ Read and write **gzip-compressed files** automatically
-- ✅ Chunked processing (default 5MB parts) for memory efficiency
-- ✅ Filter records by field/value to extract relevant data
+- ✅ Filter records by field/value (e.g., subset of CPT/HCPCS codes)
+- ✅ Filter providers with pricing data, dropping extraneous records
 - ✅ Flatten and transform **deeply nested JSON structures**
 - ✅ Parallel processing using worker pool for chunked data

-### Planned Features
-- ⏳ Support advanced filtering and expressions
-- ⏳ Schema-based transformations
-- ⏳ Additional output formats: CSV, Avro
-- ⏳ Cloud input sources: S3, GCS, HTTP URLs
-- ⏳ Parallel & distributed processing for high performance
+- ✅ Read from HTTP, S3, GCS; write to S3, GCS
+- ✅ Output schema optimized for **graph database ingestion**

 ---